MoonFunding/ICO/README.md

 # Moon Funding's ICO

 Moon Funding's ICO is divided into 10 rounds.
-The higher the round, the higher the price.

 Rounds 1 and 2 are available only to investors who booked a place in our whitelist.
 Rounds 3-10 are available to everyone.